Skip to content

 Reporting

-At its base, Dojo is simply a CLI that automates away the annoying parts of running agent skills evaluations.
-Define your evals for every skill as a simple YAML file, and Dojo will handle the rest: presenting the prompt and skill options to your evaluator model, checking the results against your assertions, and saving detailed reports for analysis.
+Dojo is a CLI that automates the tedious parts of evaluating agent skills.
+You write your evals as YAML, and Dojo handles the rest: presenting prompts to the evaluator model, checking results against your assertions, and saving reports.

 Skills Dojo assumes your agent skills follow the agent skills specification.

-Vercel published an analysis comparing AGENTS.md files against Skills, and found that agents tend to underperform when it comes to selection 21% of the time.
-This means that for roughly 1 in 5 situations when an agent should’ve loaded the appropriate skill, it didn’t.
+Vercel found that agents fail to select the right skill about 21% of the time.
+That’s roughly 1 in 5 situations where the agent should have loaded the appropriate skill but didn’t.

 Vercel Report: AGENTS.md outperforms skills in our agent evals

-1. Define skills — Each skill is a directory with a SKILL.md file containing frontmatter (name, description) and instructions.
+1. Define skills — Each skill is a directory with a SKILL.md file containing frontmatter (name, description) and instructions for the agent.

 2. Write evals — YAML files in a skill’s evals/ directory define prompts, variants, and expected outcomes.